reliv/zf2-elfinder/README.md

 );
 ```

-Once that's complete, setup your view for ElFinder as described below, with
+Once that's complete, setup your view for ElFinder as described above, with
-one execption.
+one exception.
 You need to add your new definition or type to the URL or route
 to ElFinder.
 If using the example above my new URL this instance of ElFinder
 would be `/elfinder/images`

+##To Do
+Setup MySql connector to use Zend DB or at least pass in the current DB settings
+to ElFinders MySql connector class.

+Setup MySql connector to use Doctrine ORM Module or at least pass in the current
+DB settings when using Doctrine.